katcipis/sophia/notes/golang.md

 It is commonplace these days to demonize mutexes as something old and error prone.
-The truth is that both races and deadlocks are also possible using channels (at least I was able to do that, but perhaps its just me that am THAT good at breaking stuff).
+The truth is that both races and deadlocks are also possible using channels, at least I was able to do that, but perhaps its just that I'm good at writing bug software.

 The truth can be found on another Rob Pike phrase: